Explicit Riemann-Roch spaces in the Hilbert class field: Constructing functions in the Hilbert class field

 \section{Constructing functions in the Hilbert class field}

-We have defined in Section \ref{sec:comm} matrices $\cE$, $\cC$ and $\cI$ for the evaluation and interpolation of global sections of a $G$-equivariant invertible sheaf on a curve $Y$.
+We have defined in Section \ref{sec:comm} matrices $\cE$, $\cC$ and $\cI$ for the evaluation and interpolation of global sections of a $G$-equivariant invertible sheaf on a curve $Y$ acted on freely by a commutative group $G$.
 We have seen in Sections \ref{sec:comm}, \ref{sec:pade}, and \ref{sec:ga} how to efficiently compute with these matrices.
-In this section we address the problem of computing these matrices.
+In this section we consider the problem of computing these matrices.

 We recall in Section \ref{sec:cftj} the necessary background from class field theory of function fields over a finite field.
 We illustrate the constructive aspects of class fields on a small example in section \ref{sec:excftj}.
-An important feature of this method is that we only work with divisors and functions on $X$.
+An important feature of this method is that we only work with divisors and functions on $X$, the quotient of $Y$ by $G$.
 This is of some importance since in the applications presented in Sections \ref{sec:interpol} and \ref{sec:gc} the genus of $Y$ is much larger (e.g. exponentially) than the genus of $X$.